Monsoon Rainfall: Overgrown Shrubs, Bushes Spoil Capital Beauty - UrduPoint

 Monsoon Rainfall: Overgrown Shrubs, Bushes Spoil Capital Beauty

-Overgrown shrubbery at parks, greenbelts and pavements do not only pose serious threat to the human lives but also compromise the long-cherished slogan of the Islamabad-The Beautiful.
+Overgrown shrubbery at parks, greenbelts and pavements do not only pose serious threat to the human lives but also negate the long-cherished slogan of the Islamabad-The Beautiful.

 It is high time for the Islamabad Metropolitan Corporation (IMC) to carry out massive operation across the city to cut the overgrown grass, bushes and shrubs before they turned into breeding places for dangerous insects.